Ernest A. Lachner: Taxon named in his honor

 Lachneratus phasmaticus and at least four other fish species have been named in his honor.

 The Tombigbee darter Etheostoma lachneri is named in his honor.

-Mesogobio lachneri Bănărescu & Nalbant 1973was also named after him.
+Mesogobio lachneri Bănărescu & Nalbant 1973 was also named after him.

 The Goby Sueviota lachneri R. Winterbottom & Hoese, 1988 is named for him.

 Death

 Upon his death he was survived by his widow, Anna Mary Lachner, two daughters, a son, and four grandchildren.
 Another son died at age 10.